Unit 4 - Practice Quiz

 Foreign Direct Investment Medium

-A. The Reserve Bank of India (RBI)
+A. The Securities and Exchange Board of India (SEBI)

 B. The Ministry of External Affairs